 - The flumes in The Pendragon Adventure.

-- The World Of Tiers series by Philip Jose Farmer.
+- The World of Tiers series by Philip Jose Farmer.
+Permanent gates inside Pocket Universes and between them.

 - Star Gate and Witch World and probably lots of other books by Andre Norton.